 - When referencing people, ensure you’ve gotten their pronouns correct.

-- We are an all-volunteer publication and cannot pay for content.
+- We are an all-volunteer publication and cannot pay for content at this time.

 Lastly, a personal note: